Government Affairs Committee

 Member Promise: The Chamber is committed to advocating for the business interests of Greater Chapel Hill-Carrboro.

-Committee Members (2022):
+Committee Members (2025):

-- Chair, Betsy Brucker Harris, Armacell
+- Immediate Past Chair: Betsy Harris, Armacell

-- Lee Bowman, The Legion Company, LLC
+- Lee Bowman, Legion Land & Development

 - Rick Canavan, Duke Energy